D7460N/D7460N.dev/ADD.md

 <h3 id="intrinsic-design">: : INTRINSIC DESIGN : :</h3>

-Coinded by Jen Simmons, Intrinsic Design is a way of using modern CSS (Flexbox or Grid) to let the browser decide how to layout content instead of hard-coding it.
-This reduces code and creates more maintainable, adaptable solutions.
+Intrinsic Design is a principle introduced by Jen Simmons at an "Event Apart" event in 2019 titled, [Everything you know about web design has just changed](https://www.youtube.com/watch?v=jBwBACbRuGY).

+Most DEVs use CSS to control and lockdown the UI.
+Intrinsic design leverages modern design engineering techniques, fueled by new(_er_) CSS functionality such as `Grid`, `Flexbox`, `:has()`, and `container-queries` to allow the web GUI to intuitively present content on it's own.
+Instead of hard-coding the layout, Intrinsic design allows the browser to determine content placement.
+This approach minimizes code complexity and fosters more maintainable and adaptable solutions.

 <br />